nigeljbs/MAE-342/Phase_1.md

 The follower can be a **flat tappet, roller, or bucket type**, and its motion may be scaled by a rocker ratio if the cam drives a rocker arm.

-**Figure:** Cam profile vs. follower displacement

 <p align="center">
   <img src="figures/cam-nomenclature.jpg" width="500">
 </p>

-> The graph shows cam rotation on the x-axis (degrees of crankshaft or camshaft) and valve displacement on the y-axis.
-Notice the smooth rise and fall segments, as well as the dwell at maximum lift.

 ### Camshaft Speed Relationship (Four-Stroke)